Lithobius/taxonomy_keys/latest-keys/readme.txt

 MIFISH:

-(note august 2022: there are a few minor errors still being fixed but put on pause for ESA; taxa_query is blank for a few taxa I had to update quickly but can just be matched with found_taxa for now, and terrestrial_only populated for a few river fish and IDK why)
+(note august 2022: there are a few minor errors still being fixed, an intermediate version with updates for esa exists for a few taxa in the haida gwaii dataset, but the current version is still dated 0729; formatting etc on the intermediate is wrong, its missing columns, etc. Also some fish got true for terrestrial only and I'm going to figure out why...)

-The biggest difference between MiFish and COI files is that Mifish uses taxa_query instead of verbatim_identification.
-This is because entries were already largely clean and did not require significant modification to query.
+The biggest difference between MiFish and COI files is that Mifish uses species_verbatim instead of verbatim_identification.
+This is because entries were all to species in the beginning; since then I have added some higher taxonomy.

 1)	[date]_mifish_all_draft.csv
 		contains EVERYTHING in the Midori 12S classifier.
 Including bacteria, protists, plants...